luketmillar/screwdriver/README.md

-# screwdriver.js

-Over the last few years.
-I found that it didn't matter which project I was working on, I was rewriting a few functions over and over again.
+Over the last few years, I found that it didn't matter which project I was working on, there were a few functions that I was writing over and over again.
 Enough of that.

 ### Introducing screwdriver.js

-Screwdriver.js is a grabbag of JavaScript utilities.

-Contained herein are the following utilities:
+screwdriver.js contains the following utilities:

 #### Extension Methods
 * String